entangled/mawk/README.md

 This package is too small by any margin to qualify for the status of "package", but I keep finding myself copy-pasting this code,making small improvements every time otherwise.

 ## Install
 It is considered best practice to use a virtual environment.
-I recommend using [`poetry`](https://python-poetry.org/).
-If you do use Poetry, you can add it to your project by running:
+I recommend using [`uv`](https://docs.astral.sh/uv/).
+If you do use UV, you can add it to your project by running:

 ```
-poetry add mawk
+uv add mawk
 ```

 Otherwise, using `pip`: